sp5-official/Bharat-intern-taks/README.md

 2.To Create Weather Web application using HTML, CSS & JavaScript & APIs is used to display weaather info.

-3.To create NETFLIX Home Page using HTML, CSS & JavaScript (Basically i tis clone website).
+3.To create NETFLIX Home Page using HTML, CSS & JavaScript (Basically it is a clone website).

 Out of this 3 tasks I have to complete any 2 tasks to get my Internship Certificate